thiagosmith/linux-trainning/README.md

 As atividades iniciam a partir do diretório "estrutura", (cd estrutura)

-1- Quantas patas tem dentro de "estrutura"?
+1- Quantas pastas tem dentro de "estrutura"?

 2- Qual o nome do animal que começa com a letra P ?